Easter, also called Pascha, celebrates Jesus Christ’s Resurrection from the dead on the third day after his Crucifixion.

 The Resurrection is a glorious miracle:

-Pope Benedict XVI, Urbi et Orbi Message, 2011
+Pope Francis, Urbi et Orbi Message, 9 April 2023

 The difference between Christian Easter and Jewish Passover: